HIV and AIDS continues to ravage Africa and orphan many of her children. Knit comfort dolls can bring joy and hope to these children

 You can help the Comfort Doll Project by — you guessed it — knitting comfort dolls!

 This project is suited for beginning knitters and advanced knitters alike.
 Donna estimates it takes a beginning knitter four to six hours to knit one of these dolls.
-Visit the ICross Canada site to get the very easy pattern that you can use to knit a comfort doll and find instructions about where to send it.
+For the very easy comfort doll knitting pattern, as well as instructions on where to send them, visit this page.

 Do you know of another organization that collects and distributes Comfort Dolls to third world countries?
 Donna is always looking for more, and she’s hoping to put together a database of similar organizations.
 Visit her Contact page to drop her a line.

 The children who receive comfort dolls are often either HIV-infected or orphaned by the ravages of the AIDS epidemic.
 This is a lovely opportunity to offer them meaningful gifts that will help bring joy into their lives.